link2malkeet/lazymf-mantine/README.md

-# Lazy loading Module Federation remote entries and components
+# Lazy loading Module Federation remote entries and components with Mantine.dev

 This project implements a dynamic module loader for Webpack 5 Module Federation, allowing for efficient loading and caching of remote modules in a React application.